aysenazkarakuyu/aysenazkarakuyu/README.md

 # 01 `WHOAMI`

-Third-year Computer Engineering student at **Politecnico di Torino**.
+Second-year Computer Engineering student at **Politecnico di Torino**.
 Focused on low-level system design, algorithm optimization, and clean software architecture.
 Driven by how data structures scale and how software interacts with underlying systems.

 ---